midnightntwrk/midnight-architecture/adrs/0010-contract-kernel.md

 ### Contract Kernel (CK)

 In this scheme, local programs are stored in a single datastore protected by a contract kernel.
 The contract kernel is responsible for receiving, authorizing, and processing requests to use them.
 Inter-contract calls do not leave the kernel.
 Applications install contracts in the kernel and specify an *access policy*, which controls the access of other applications to the installed contract.
-This scheme assumes local programs have a serializable executable representation and are not treated as application code.
+This scheme assumes local programs have a portable executable representation and are not treated as application code.

-Callbacks: In-progress

-Public State Synchronization: In-progress

-Ownership: In-progress

-Addressing: In-progress

 **Pros**: